Back to blogs

 How to Get to Sapulot

-The journey begins in Kota Kinabalu.
-From the capital, the route runs south through the Crocker Range to Keningau, about 2.5 to 3 hours by road.
-From Keningau it continues south and east into the Sapulot district, a further 2 to 3 hours on increasingly rural roads.
-The final stretch into the Orou Sapulot area is by longboat.
+The journey begins in Kota Kinabalu, and the whole run takes 7 to 8 hours of driving.
+The route climbs south through the Crocker Range to Keningau, about 2.5 to 3 hours, which is the last town with full services, banks and a proper market.
+From Keningau it continues south to Nabawan town, then roughly 40km further, past a bridge, to Sapulot.
+The final stretch into the Orou Sapulot area is by longboat and jungle trail.

 Where to Stay